zumasys/docs/site/jbase/administration/installation-guides/upgrading-from-a-previous-version/README.md

-# UPGRADING FROM A PREVIOUS VERSION
+# Upgrading from a previous jBASE version

 <PageHeader />